cyberbotics/webots/docs/guide/privacy-policy.md

 ### Rights of the Users

-Users have the right, at any time, to request access, rectification and erasure of your personal information In addition, you have the right to withdraw your consent, without this affecting the lawfulness of processing based on consent before its withdrawal.
+You have the right, at any time, to request access, rectification and erasure of your personal information.
+In addition, you have the right to withdraw your consent, without this affecting the lawfulness of processing based on consent before its withdrawal.
 To exercise your rights under these provisions, please contact us at the “Communications” details below.